Metadata Prediction¶

 Predicted Metadata¶

-The metadata DataFrame contains the predicted values for each sample:
+Each output’s metadata field contains the predicted values for that sample:

 Classifier Probabilities¶